Interview Questions

 Objectives:

-a) Establish communication and understanding between applicant and certification authority (at start).
+a) Establish communication and understanding between applicant

 b) Agreement on means of compliance is obtained (at start).